August 20, 2013 / Gold-filled Info

 6. Can you be allergic to gold-filled?

 Individuals who have skin reactions with gold alloys will also react to the gold alloy layer on the surface of gold-filled.
 Some people's body chemistry will cause their skin to blacken or develop a rash when they wear certain metals.
 I am one of those people and on certain days, my fingers will turn black all around my 14kt wedding band.
-Rarely, an individual's body chemistry may darken the metal as well.
 Read our article Why Jewelry Turns Your Skin Green for more information on this topic.

 7. Why is there a color variance between gold-filled items?